-On this day, you will be departing from the naturally mesmerizing country; Bhutan.
+On this day, you will be departing from the naturally mesmerizing country, Bhutan.
 You will be driven to Guwahati after breakfast.
 Guwahati is the capital city of Assam.
-Along the way to Guwahati, you spot tea gardens, clear rivers, and silent villages.
+Along the way to Guwahati, you spot tea gardens, clear rivers, and quiet villages.

-You will then board on a flight from Guwahati to homewards.
-From here on our representatives from Third Rock Adventures will bid you a farewell and hope for your return for another trek with us in the land of mystic, Bhutan.
+You will then board a flight from Guwahati to homewards.
+From here on, our representatives from Third Rock Adventures will bid you a farewell and hope for your return for another trek with us in the land of mystic Bhutan.